Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 Consider the following code snippets that demonstrate the required changes.

 ###### Updating page parameters
-The following code snippet demonstrates the changes required to be able to update the `PageParameters` in response to any `RouteConfiguration` changes.
+The following code snippet demonstrates the changes required to update the `PageParameters` in response to any `RouteConfiguration` changes.

 ```dart
 class NavigationNotifier extends ChangeNotifier {